DAOs are an effective and safe way to work with like-minded folks around the globe.

 Typically used for more closer-knit, human-centric organizations like charities, worker collectives, and investment clubs.
 Can also govern protocols and tokens as well.

 MolochDAO – MolochDAO is focused on funding Ethereum projects.
 They require a proposal for membership so the group can assess whether you have the necessary expertise and capital to make informed judgments about potential grantees.
 You can't just buy access to the DAO on the open market.

 The backbone of a DAO is its smart contract.
-The contract defines the rules of the organisation and holds the group's treasury.
+The contract defines the rules of the organization and holds the group's treasury.
 Once the contract is live on Ethereum, no one can change the rules except by a vote.
 If anyone tries to do something that's not covered by the rules and logic in the code, it will fail.
 And because the treasury is defined by the smart contract too that means no one can spend the money without the group's approval either.
 This means that DAOs don't need a central authority.
-Instead the group makes decisions collectively and payments are authorised automatically when votes pass.
+Instead, the group makes decisions collectively, and payments are automatically authorized when votes pass.